Facial Skin Resurfacing

 As we age, certain areas of the facial skin need more than lifts or facial fillers.
 Most notably are the wrinkled areas around the mouth and eyes.
 These areas are especially amenable to laser resurfacing, a procedure also known as skin resurfacing or fractional resurfacing.

 Laser resurfacing is an effective way of reversing the damaging effects of sun exposure, aging and lifestyle habits (such as smoking) on the quality, color and texture of your skin.
-Laser resurfacing is often done in conjunction with facelifts and eyelid surgery, but some patients may be better suited for a chemical or dermabrasion.
+Laser resurfacing is often done in conjunction with facelifts and eyelid surgery, but some patients may be better suited for a chemical peel or dermabrasion.

 Dr. Graivier is one of the leading experts in laser resurfacing.
 He has taught numerous courses and lectured to surgeons and dermatologists worldwide on this technology and his personal techniques.